sindhurathiru/sindhurathiru.github.io/_projects/2_project.md

 TITAN uses several well-documented Python libraries including [Python Imaging Library](https://pillow.readthedocs.io/en/stable/), [SimpleITK](https://pypi.org/project/SimpleITK/), [matplotlib](https://matplotlib.org/), and [scikit-learn](https://scikit-learn.org/stable/).
 It is open-source and publicly available through its [Github repository](https://github.com/SlicerMicro/Slicer-TITAN) along with detailed documentation and tutorials.

+To demonstrate the utility of TITAN’s features and evaluate its segmentation method, we used multiple, publicly available datasets.
+The [first dataset](https://www.nature.com/articles/s41586-019-1876-x) was collected from breast cancer patients the [second dataset](https://www.nature.com/articles/s41586-021-03475-6), used for further evaluation of the segmentation method, is of lung tissue obtained from COVD-19 patients.

 <h3 size="-6">Overview</h3>

 TITAN's functionality is divided into 3 main categories, following the natural order of analysis of IMC data: